quii/learn-go-with-tests/reading-files.md

 ## Iterative, test-driven development

-As always, we'll take an iterative approach where we're always taking simple, safe steps toward our goal.
+We'll take an iterative approach where we're always taking simple, safe steps toward our goal.
+Iterative means we work in "thin" vertical slices, as end-to-end as possible, keeping scope small but useful and validated with tight feedback loops.

-This requires us to break up our work into iterative steps, but we should be careful not to fall in to the trap of taking a "bottom up" approach.
+This requires us to break up our work, but we should be careful not to fall in to the trap of taking a "bottom up" approach.

 We should not trust our over-active imaginations when we start work.
 You could be tempted into making some kind of abstraction that is only validated once we stick everything together, such as some kind of `BlogPostFileParser`.

-This is _not_ iterative!
-This is missing out on the tight feedback loops that TDD is supposed to bring us.
+This is _not_ iterative and is missing out on the tight feedback loops that TDD is supposed to bring us.

 Kent Beck says:

 > Optimism is an occupational hazard of programming.
 Feedback is the treatment.

-Iterative means we work in "thin" vertical slices, as end-to-end as possible, keeping scope small but useful and validated with tight feedback loops.
+## Thinking about the kind of test we want to see

 Let's remind ourselves of our mindset and goals when starting: